Realtime-Relay/relay-ios/README.md

-# Relay
+# Realtime iOS SDK

-A modern, thread-safe Swift package for NATS messaging in iOS and macOS applications.
-Relay simplifies NATS communication by handling complex threading operations and providing a clean, Swift-native API.
+A modern, thread-safe Swift package for real-time messaging in iOS and macOS applications.
+Built on top of NATS, this SDK provides a clean, Swift-native API for real-time communication with support for offline messaging, message history, and more.

 ## 🚀 Features

+- **Real-time Messaging**: Pub/Sub pattern with MessagePack encoding
+- **Offline Support**: Automatic message storage and resend
+- **Message History**: Retrieve past messages with time-based queries
-- **Thread-Safe Operations**: All operations are automatically handled on appropriate threads
+- **Thread Safety**: All operations are automatically handled on appropriate threads
 - **Automatic Connection Management**: Handles connection lifecycle and reconnection
 - **Main Thread Callbacks**: UI updates are automatically dispatched to the main thread
-- **JSON Support**: Built-in JSON encoding/decoding for Swift types
-- **Request-Reply Pattern**: Support for request-reply messaging pattern
+- **Multiple Message Types**: Support for strings, JSON, and custom objects
-- **Stream Support**: Create and manage NATS streams
-- **Message History**: Retrieve message history from streams
 - **Error Handling**: Comprehensive error handling with Swift's Result type
 - **Async/Await Support**: Modern concurrency support with async/await